 Under ARS 4-241, furnishing alcohol to a minor is the offense where a person sells, furnishes, disposes of, or gives alcohol, or causes it to be sold to, someone under the age of 21.

-If a person violates this statute, then it is possible for the prosecutor to charge that party with both:
+If a person violates this statute, then the prosecutor can charge that party with both:

 - furnishing alcohol to a minor, and